 Sarah Evis is a cis white woman, who teaches grades 7 & 8 at Delta Alternative Senior School, in Toronto, where she has taught since 2001.
 Her desire is to encourage students through hands-on, arts based learning, to actively engage with and push back against privilege, colonialism, oppression, and marginalization.
 Sometimes, she is successful.
 Sarah is involved with various community initiatives, and does activist work with a focus on issues affecting Indigenous, BIPOC, and queer and trans folks.
 She has two grown sons, Pogo and Mingus, who are fierce advocates for the rights of others.
 Before becoming a teacher, Sarah had a career as a visual artist and owned a restaurant.
 Her interests include visual arts, theatre, music, and gardening.
 She is devoted to her two pugs, Marvin and Rupert.

 Ty Walkland is a writer, teacher, and teacher educator who works with youth and teachers to confront power, privilege, and the possibilities of a more just and equitable future.
-He is currently pursuing a PhD in Curriculum and Pedagogy at the Ontario Institute for Studies in Education (OISE), University of Toronto, where his research explores critical and holistic approaches to drug education.
+He is currently pursuing a PhD in Curriculum & Pedagogy at the Ontario Institute for Studies in Education (OISE), University of Toronto, where his research explores critical and holistic approaches to drug education.
 Before grad school, Ty spent several years teaching secondary English, Social Science, and Special Education for the Simcoe County District School Board.
 He still teaches high school occasionally, and continues to develop curriculum and lead workshops across the province that support education workers to meet the needs of diverse youth and families.

 Ben Gallagher is a poet and essayist, and is currently a PhD candidate in Curriculum, Teaching, and Learning at the Ontario Institute for Studies in Education (OISE), University of Toronto.
 His research interests include experimental poetics, non-linear pedagogy, and the environment.
 His writing has appeared in magazines and anthologies across Canada, and in 2017 he won Arc magazine’s Critic’s Desk Award.
 He is the coordinator of the Toronto Writing Project, a co-founder of Listening Parties, an irregular reading series, a member of the Scotch Village Co-operative Farm, and a member of the arts collective 7+/-2.
 He has taught art and writing in community and non-profit settings for the past decade, and helped found The Spot, an arts program for people involved in the mental healthcare system.
 When Ben isn’t working with the Addressing Injustices project, he’s at home with his seven-month-old daughter stacking blocks and knocking them down, or encouraging her to nap.